senresearch/MatrixLM.jl/docs/src/getting_started.md

 For simplicity, we assume that both the responses and the predictors are presented as dataframes.

-Our dataset consists of a dataframe `X`, which includes `p = 5` predictors.
+Our dataset consists of a dataframe `dfX`, which includes `5` predictors (but will require `p=7` coefficients, as we will see later).
 Among these predictors, two are categorical, and three are numerical, spread across `n = 100` samples.
 We then consider a response dataframe `Y` composed of `m = 250` responses.
 To simulate the `Y` data, we need to generate the matrices `Z`,`B`, and `E`.

 The matrix `Z` provides information about the response population, which corresponds to the `Y`'s columns $y_{i \in [1, 250]}$.
 The dimensions of this matrix are set at `250x10`.

-Given this setup, the coefficient matrix `B` is designed to have dimensions of `5x10`.
-This matches the number of predictors in `X` with the number of information categories in `Z`.
+Given this setup, the coefficient matrix `B` is designed to have dimensions of `7×10`.
+This matches the number of columns in `X` (the matrix coding the 5 predictors in the data frame) with the number of information categories in `Z`.
 Finally, we construct the noise matrix `E` containing the error terms.
-We generate this matrix as a normally distributed matrix ($N (0, 4) $), adding a layer of randomness to our simulation.
+We generate this matrix as a normally distributed matrix (all values from N(0,σ=4)), adding a layer of randomness to our simulation.

 ```@example